istio/istio.io/_docs/tasks/installing-istio.md

 #### Verifying the Grafana dashboard

 The Grafana addon provides an Istio dashboard visualization of the metrics (request rates, success/failure rates) in the cluster.
 Once you've installed Grafana, check that you can access the dashboard.
-There are three possibly ways to do this:
+There are three possible ways to do this:

 * The simplest way to do this is to configure port-forwarding for the `grafana` service, as follows: